Fairview, Chenin Blanc

 Vinification

 The fruit was hand picked in the early hours of the morning and delivered cold to the cellar.
 It was then destemmed and gently pressed.
-The free-run juice settled for two days before the clear juice was racked off and cold fermented in stainless steel tanks.
-After fermentation, 20% of the wine was aged on its fine lees for three months before bottling.
+The free-run juice settled for two days before the clear juice was racked off and cold fermented in stainless steel tank (80%) and old French barrels (20%).
+After fermentation, the wine was aged on its fine lees for a period before bottling.

 Tasting Notes & Technical Details